awsdocs/amazon-glacier-developer-guide/doc_source/downloading-an-archive-using-dotnet.md

    string jobId = initJobResponse.JobId;
    ```

-   You can optionally specify a byte range to request Amazon Glacier to prepare only a portion of the archive as shown in the following request\.
-The request specifies Amazon Glacier to prepare only the 1 MB to 2 MB portion of the archive\.
+   You can optionally specify a byte range to request Glacier to prepare only a portion of the archive as shown in the following request\.
+The request specifies Glacier to prepare only the 1 MB to 2 MB portion of the archive\.

    ```
    AmazonGlacierClient client;